-If a child custody order had not been made or if the child custody order is not a ‘final’ order, the court will use the ‘best interests of the child’ test in making the decision on the relocation.
+If a child custody order has not been made or if the child custody order is not a ‘final’ order, the court will use the ‘best interests of the child’ test in making the decision on the relocation.

 Child Support: Modification of Orders

 Generally the amount of child support will increase if the payor-parent’s income increases but it will not necessarily increase to the guideline level if the amount of the parent’s income results in a finding of ‘high-earner’ status.
-The court has wide discretion in making the determination as to whether a parent is a ‘high-earner’ and as to whether to deviate from guideline child support.
+The family law court has wide discretion in making the determination as to whether a parent is a ‘high-earner’ and as to whether to depart from guideline child support.
 The income level that justifies a ‘high-earner’ finding may differ from county to county and from courtroom to courtroom within the Orange County Superior Court.

 An increase or decrease in the income of either parent or the increase or decrease in the custody timeshare between the parents often results in a modification of child support.

-The court does not have jurisdiction to retroactively reduce or increase child support relative to a period prior the filing of a request for modification of child support by a parent.
+The family law court does not have jurisdiction to retroactively decrease or increase child support relative to a period prior to the filing of a request for modification of child support by a parent.

 Spousal Support: Modification of Orders

 Spousal support orders are modifiable unless they specifically and clearly indicate that they are non-modifiable.
-If a spousal support order is designated as a non-modifiable order, the court loses the ability to modify spousal support upwards or downwards regardless of the hardship that has occurred or may occur in the future.
+If a spousal support order is designated as a non-modifiable order, the divorce court loses the ability to modify spousal support upwards or downwards regardless of the hardship that has occurred or may occur in the future.
 A court cannot make an order for non-modifiable spousal support but parties may agree to such a provision.

 The basis for a modification of a spousal support order is a ‘change in circumstances.’
 The ‘change in circumstances’ test applies to both court orders and to agreements or stipulations entered into by the parties.
-The circumstances that are evaluated by the courts in determining whether an order should be modified, generally relate to the changes in the respective needs of each party and the changes in the respective earnings of each party.
+The circumstances that are evaluated by the divorce courts in determining whether an order should be modified, generally relate to the changes in the respective needs of each party and the changes in the respective earnings of each party.